emmanuel-hartman/supervisedDL-SRVFdistances/README.md

 # supervisedDL-SRVFdistances
 A supervised DL framework for computing pairwise SRV elastic shape distances between curves as defined in *Supervised deep learning of elastic SRV distances on the shape space of curves*.
 Includeds functions to define a Keras model and train the model with shape preserving data augmentation.

 # Requirements

-  -Numpy
+  -Numpy 1.18.1

-  -Scipy
+  -Scipy 1.4.1

-  -TesorFlow
+  -TensorFlow 2.3.0

-  -Keras
+  -Keras 2.4.3

 # Main Functions
 **defineModel(length, dim, closed, verbose=True)**